Magisk-Modules-Repo-CN/extendwifi/README.md

 ## Extend your phone's WiFi capability's
-This mod changes your WiFi region to Europe so restrictions are less tight.
+This mod changes your WiFi region to USA so restrictions are less tight.

 ## Built for OnePlus 5
 This module is built for OnePlus 5 I don't guarantee it to work on other phones, altough it may work.
 You never know.